communityinclusion/communityinclusion.org/src/pages/news/2020-02-19_papers-by-researchers-and-self-advocates-examine-informed-choice.md

 ---
 title: "Papers by Researchers and Self-Advocates Examine Informed Choice"
+description: "The National Association of State Directors of Developmental Disabilities Services (NASDDDS),in collaboration with ICI, published a fourth in a series of five white papers highlighting topics influencing employment outcomes and services for individuals supported by state intellectual and developmental disabilities (I/DD) agencies."
-path: "/papers-by-researchers-and-self-advocates-examine-informed-choice"
+path: "/2020-02-19_papers-by-researchers-and-self-advocates-examine-informed-choice"
-date: 2020-02-19
+date: "2020-02-19"
 posttype: "news"
-tags: ['Self Advocacy', 'Community Inclusion', 'Informed Choice', 'Employment Outcomes','Ici']
+tags: ['Self Advocacy', 'Community Inclusion', 'Informed Choice', 'Employment Outcomes','ICI']
 thumbnail: "../../images/ICI.png"
 ---